Language and Cultural Studies

 A programme in language and cultural studies teaches cultural, communicative, and linguistic competences that are universally applicable.
 You can choose from various specialisations that allow you to study specific aspects such as the structure or function of languages and language systems.
 Other aspects that you may focus on include language history, language use, speech perception, and language processing.
 You can work with specific languages or language families and evaluate them in comparison to others, or study language in general.
 The following subject areas belong to the field of language and cultural studies:

-Degree programmes in language and literary studies are offered throughout Germany at a large number of higher education institutions, mostly universities; therefore, the general higher education entrance qualification or a comparable qualification is often sufficient for admission to a Bachelor’s degree programme.
+Degree programmes in language and literary studies are offered throughout Germany at a large number of higher education institutions, mostly universities; therefore, the higher education entrance qualification or a comparable qualification is often sufficient for admission to a Bachelor’s degree programme.
 This means that the courses of study are free of additional admission restrictions at many universities.
-Nevertheless, some higher education institutions have admission restrictions, for example in the form of a numerus clausus (NC), i.e. a minimum grade on your school leaving certificate; however, these are often in the range of two or three.
+Nevertheless, some higher education institutions have admission restrictions, for example in the form of a numerus clausus (NC), i.e. a minimum grade on your school leaving certificate; however, these are often not especially high.
 Since the NC can change from semester to semester, make sure you always research the latest information!

 If you want to study the subject in another language, you should be very familiar with this language; as a rule, you will also have to formally prove your language skills.